McBain Rural Agricultural School

 On January 5, 1929, a fire broke out in the old school building, causing the destruction of the building.

 Reconstruction of the new school building began soon after, preparing the school district for the new school to open in the fall of 1929.
 This newly constructed school building featured a number of new rooms, including 7 spacious classrooms, a fully equipped gym, and a study hall.

+In 1945, surrounding school districts joined the McBain schools.
+Those schools included: Galt, Forward, Vogel Center, Hillside, Lucas, Blodgett, Summerville, Cavanagh, Ardis, Pleasant Valley, Diremeyer, and Pleasant Point.
+Two more schools joined McBain in 1958: Brunink and Bosscher Schools.

 In 2015, the school posted a job advertisement for a superintendent stating that the applicant must have "a strong Christian background and philosophy".
 The quote was removed after the American Civil Liberties Union criticized it, and the school made an apology.